This Home Blends Swedish Country With Cali-Cool, and Nails It

 wooden table and chairs in a patio

-You often see these old California ranch homes either being torn down and replaced by McMansions, or completely renovated and converted into craftsman-style homes.
+You often see these old California ranch homes either being torn down and replaced by McMansions or completely renovated and converted into Craftsman-style homes.
 When we first bought the house, a mutual friend showed it to preservationist Brett Waterman, the host of DIY Networks’ Restored.
 He loved it, and felt strongly that we should embrace its origins.
-And in a way, that approach worked out perfectly because most of my favorite designers are from California.
+That approach worked out perfectly because most of my favorite designers are from California.
 I loved that I could merge everything—interiors and exteriors—into one!
 I also like design to be pretty relaxed and simple, so that worked well with the house’s easygoing architecture.

 In what way is it a tribute to your Swedish roots?

 No window screens!
 Just kidding.
-I did remove all the window screens as soon as we bought the house—in Sweden, we don’t have window screens, and I love the look of clean windows.
-Then, of course, the mosquitoes attacked us, so I had to put at least some of them back.
+I did remove all the window screens as soon as we bought the house—in Sweden, we don’t have them and I love the look of clean windows—but then, of course, the mosquitoes attacked us, so I had to put some of them back.

 But seriously, Swedish design is overall very clean and monochromatic.
 White is big!
 There’s not a lot of room for clutter or texture or crazy color combinations.
-That’s also a challenge, because it tends to hold me back from making more brave choices in terms of design.
+That’s also a challenge, because it tends to hold me back from making more brave design choices.

-I’ve also brought some things to the house that my mom and grandmother gave me, like a painting in my daughter’s room and vintage books.
-It makes it feel like a real home to me, and reminds me of the two places I love the most.
+I have brought some things to the house that my mom and grandmother gave me, like a painting in my daughter’s room and vintage books.
+It makes it feel like a real home to me.

 How did you blend the two styles?